DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source_hpc.md

 └───ENV_DAFOAM.sh/
 </pre>

-Create this directory structure by navigating to the `$WORK` directory and running:
+Begin by navigating to the `$WORK` directory and generating the DAFoam code directory and its subdirectory structure:

 <pre>
 mkdir DAFoam